Tri-Valley Conference (Michigan): Basketball

-20-21: Bridgeport went 10-2 in the conference and coach Kevin Marshall took the Bearcats to the state semis where they lost to Battle Creek Pennfield.
-Carrollton lost their lone conference game with Hemlock and went to the regional finals before losing to BP, 54-53.
+20–21: Bridgeport went 10–2 in the conference and coach Kevin Marshall took the Bearcats to the state semis where they lost to Battle Creek Pennfield.
+Carrollton lost their lone conference game with Hemlock and went to the regional finals before losing to BP, 54–53.

-21-22: TVC West champion Carrollton was upset in the district by Garber, ending the legendary career of DJ Voltz.

-21-22: Freeland went to the Breslin center and lost in the state semis.
+21–22: Freeland went to the Breslin center and lost in the state semis.